 Example 1 – Original Pie Chart

 For the report, the main story was the overwhelming choice of March for the event.
 There is an abundance of information not required for the view.
 If the month and percentage are supplied, the eye is drawn to the clumping of information at the top of the chart.
-This takes away from the message as the grouping takes the eye’s focus away from the result.
+This removes the message as the grouping takes the eye’s focus away from the result.
 The eye is drawn to more detail at the top of the chart first.

-Example 2 – Final Pie Chart Version
+Example 2 – Final Pie Chart

 The chart clearly conveys the survey result that March was the preferred month.
-With a value so much higher than the others, denoting only the main response fits in this situation.
+With a value much higher than the others, denoting only the main response fits this situation.
 The point of the topic is displayed without letting the reader get lost in all the other information.

 Additionally, the value for March is more than half which shows the reader that no matter how many responses are provided, this one is the majority.
 This makes it safer to group all the other responses to Other.

-Example 3 & 4 – View with all values
+Examples 3 & 4 – View with all values